catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 *cat*

  - `-A` - display control characters; eg: MS-DOS line endings or lines of text with trailing spaces
- - `cat > foo.txt` - primitive word processor to create and edit a file; Ctlr-d indicates end of file
+ - `cat > foo.txt` - primitive word processor to create and edit a file; Ctrl-d indicates end of file
- - `-n` - disaply also line numbers
+ - `-n` - display also line numbers
  - `-s` - supress the output of multiple blank lines (show only one)

 Note about MS-DOS text vs Unix text: Unix and DOS define line endings differently.
 Unix ends a line with linefeed character (ASCII 10), while MS-DOS uses the sequence carriage return (ASCII 13) and linefeed. `dos2unix` and `unix2dos` are programs that convert lineendings, but this can be done with "basic" programs as well.